xatornet/GridGogger/README.md

 This is not for you.
 Use [GridMTFix](https://github.com/xatornet/GridMTFix) for your release.

 ### * Steam Release
-Just download the SteamGoogger script, and let it work.
+Just download the WaterVaporGoogger script, and let it work.
 NOTE: As the exe is completely changed, Usethe v0.2 release now, be sure to select de Steam exe, it will automatically patch the exe to remove DRM and apply the MTFix.

 ### * Retail Release
 It's mandatory to update the game to version 1.3.
 Check your exe file for version details, and if it's not updated, [download the patch from here](https://www.patches-scrolls.de/patch/3317/7) Then, after updating the game, just download the RetailGogger script, and let it work.